fkb56/DafnckMachine---AGF-2.0/01_AI-RUN/06_PRD_Generation.md

 - Define coding standards and documentation requirements, explicitly stating that these will be elaborated in `02_AI-DOCS/Conventions/coding_conventions.md` and other relevant documents in `02_AI-DOCS/` and `03_SPECS/` to be generated in the next phase.
 Include placeholders or direct references where appropriate.
 - Establish commit conventions and versioning strategy, to be documented in `02_AI-DOCS/Conventions/coding_conventions.md`.

-## Output Format and Style

-1. **Comprehensive**: Each section must be exhaustively detailed, leaving no room for ambiguity
-2. **Precise**: Use specific, measurable language rather than vague statements
-3. **Technical**: Demonstrate deep technical understanding while remaining accessible
-4. **Structured**: Maintain consistent formatting with proper headings, lists, and tables
-5. **Visual**: Include placeholders for diagrams, wireframes, and other visual elements
-6. **Cross-Referenced**: Reference related sections to maintain consistency

 ## Final Validation Checklist

-Before submitting your final PRD, verify that it:
+Before final assembly, verify that **each individual file within the root `PRD/` directory**:

-- [ ] Follows the template structure with 100% fidelity
+- [ ] Faithfully represents its corresponding section from the original template structure.
-- [ ] Incorporates all elements from the core concept document
+- [ ] Incorporates all relevant elements from the core concept document.
 - [ ] Addresses all user-specific information and preferences
 - [ ] Provides detailed technical specifications for implementation
 - [ ] Includes measurable criteria for all requirements